-Was the carotid artery ligated or repaired Required for non adult patients.
-Only available for non adult patients. with cannulation site RCCA OR LCCA ('Was the carotid artery ligated or repaired') Or cannulation site LIJVC, LIJV OR RIJVC RIJV ('Was the jugular vein ligated or repaired') 04/15/2024 ECLS.Cannulations JvCaLR 1 = Repaired 0 = Ligated -1 = None Was the jugular vein ligated or repaired Cannula Repaired Ligated wont be visible if patient is Transferred Out and Cannulation EndTime is within one hour from TimeOff/DischargeDate/DeathDate
+Required for non adult patients.
+Only available for non adult patients. with cannulation site RCCA OR LCCA ('Was the carotid artery ligated or repaired') Or cannulation site LIJVC, LIJV OR RIJVC RIJV ('Was the jugular vein ligated or repaired') Cannula Repaired Ligated wont be visible if patient is Transferred Out and Cannulation EndTime is within one hour from TimeOff/DischargeDate/DeathDate 04/15/2024 ECLS.Cannulations JvCaLR Cannula Size ECLS.Cannulations CannulaSize